Set up Information Rights Management (IRM) in SharePoint admin center

 Sign in as a global admin or SharePoint admin.

 Select the app launcher icon in the upper-left and choose Admin to open the Microsoft 365 admin center.
-(If you don't see the Admin tile, you don't have administrator permissions in your organization.)
+(If you don't see the Admin tile, your work or school account doesn't have administrator permissions in your organization.)

 In the left pane, choose Admin centers > SharePoint admin center.